Saturday, January 18, 2020

 The Wasteland

 The Germans are shown as uniformly ruthless – a pilot, after being rescued by the pair of British soldiers from a flaming plane - stabs one.
 The evacuating German troops chop down cherry trees and kill all the cows.
 German’s wander in the wreckage of a town in no man’s land, not surrendering but instead shooting at the British.
 They leave one trip wire in their former barracks.
 In contrast the English are almost uniformly polite and considerate.
-One officer, Capitain McKenzie, is rumored to be an officer who will sacrifice his men for glory.
+One officer, Captain McKenzie, is rumored to be an officer who will sacrifice his men for glory.
 Yet he still stops his attack upon orders.
 In that sense it is a nationalist film.

 There are a number of stupid decisions and factual issues made to increase the tension – too many bullets in the rifles (a clip of 5 bullets gets you 8 shots), unnecessary trips into bunkers, needlessly going into a house to finish off a German soldier or even deciding to save the burnt German pilot.
 But especially questionable is the general’s decision to send two men many miles through a former no-man’s land to stop a doomed attack instead of just flying over the regiment in a biplane, or landing behind the regiment and delivering the general’s order.